-I'm a 2X Grammy recognized engineer dedicated to unleashing every ounce of potential in the songs I mix.
+I'm a 2X Grammy nominated engineer dedicated to unleashing every ounce of potential in the songs I mix.
 My clients never receive anything less than my very best.
 I've worked with artists ranging from songwriters who are just getting started, to bands and artists who have reached the Billboard Charts.

 I have extensive experience mixing songs in a wide variety of styles ranging from funk and acoustic singer-songwriter to pop and metal.